tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 Building awareness requires openness, where one must fully acknowledge their ignorance and empty their cup.
 This will naturally lead to curiosity about oneself, its authentic existing in this cosmos.
 Become aware of your body, emotions, thoughts, and surroundings.

 Number two: How can we deal with that state and those feelings?
 Awareness is kind of like letting it go, observing from a distance.
 Feel the body, the emotions, and all those wandering thoughts before instinctively reacting to them.
 Experience the moment, be fully present.
 Those boredom and pain are interesting to watch, aren't they?
-It's just like when we go outside to a park, sometimes my son stops on the trail and watches the ants moving here and there with focus, curiosity, and patience evident on his face.
+It's just like when we go outside to a park, sometimes my son stops on the trail and watches the ants moving here and there with focus, curiosity, and patience showing in his face.

 We have lost that subtle sensitivity for quite a long time: sensitivity of our bodies, sensitivity to our surroundings.
 The illusive feelings of "secure" and "comfortable" that we build over years of habitual activities lead us to believe we hold ultimate authority, until life throws another curveball.
 We are becoming rigid, more like rats in a race, losing all those colorful, dynamic abd glowing individual temperaments that every authentic, honest, and unique human being possesses from birth.
 The light inside is off, leaving us in complete darkness.